Thuraya12/reading-notes/201/read11.md

 Video and audio tags are used in html5 to embed audio and video to your website, for playback control you can use **controls** attribute. **The HTMLMediaElement API** is used also to control audio and video using the play and pause by using HTMLMediaElement.play(), and  HTMLMediaElement.pause(), and it is used with both <audio> and <video> elements.

 ## Chapter 9: pages 201-206
- **Flash is no longer supported by many browsers but is an important part of history.**
+ **Flash is no longer supported by many browsers but is an important part of history**.

  ### How to add Flash movies into your site
  flash is popular for adding audio and video to websites,but it started as a tool for adding animation, and wheather you add animation or mediaplayer it is considered as **Flash movies** .
 To create Flash movie we have to download the paid flash software from adobe but there are other companies that offer flash for free.
  When you create a flash file it gets saved with .fla extension but when used on the web it has a .swf extension.
 The code created when exporting the movie used to be imbeded in html elements **object** and **embed**, now it is imbeded using javascript.

  ### HTML5 <video> and <audio> elements
  Flash became to be used fewer among website because many things has been launched that made the making of animation easier such as javascript libraries of prototype, script and jQuery.
 And now HTML5 is more used instead because is supports **audio** and **video** tags.